-Sexist, sexual and transphobic bullying affects both genders.
+Sexist and sexual bullying affects both genders.
 Boys may be victims as well as girls, and both sexes may be victims of their own sex.
-Sexist bullying is based on sexist attitudes that when expressed demean, intimidate or harm another person because of their sex or gender.
 Sexual bullying may be characterised by name calling, comments and overt "looks" about appearance, attractiveness and emerging puberty.
 In addition, uninvited touching, innuendos and propositions, pornographic imagery or graffiti may be used.
-Children and young people identifying as transgender or experiencing gender dysphoria (feeling that they belong to another gender or do not conform with the gender role prescribed to them) can also become a target of bullying.
+Children and young people identifying as transgender or experiencing gender dysphoria (feeling that they belong to another gender or do not conform with the gender role prescribed to them) can also be targeted by bullies.